-After Israel withdrew from Lebanon and, later on, from the Gaza Strip, Hizbullah and Hamas, each in its own territory, began to engage in operational intelligence, in anticipation of large-scale Israeli attack against them.
+After Israel withdrew from Lebanon and, later on, from the Gaza Strip, Hizballah and Hamas, each in its own territory, began to engage in intelligence for anticipation of large-scale Israeli attack against them.
 They gathered information about weaponry in Israeli’s possession, IDF units, warfare doctrines, training and exercises, including maneuvers and so on, and assessed how the IDF would proceed in a future incursion into Lebanon or the Gaza Strip.
 Special emphasis was placed in collecting information about Israel’s armor and tank capabilities, in order to inform their use of antitank weaponry.
 Furthermore, both organizations have begun to deal with intelligence also on the strategic level, analyzing the Israeli political and social situation, and following the public mood, as a basis for assessing the possibility that Israel will launch a large-scale military action against them.
 Here the organizations’ weakness in obtaining intimate information from the Israeli decision-making processes becomes evident.
-Their attempt to estimate Israel’s future moves is based mainly on open-source intelligence, the analysis of past cases, and situation assessments based on logic.
-This has led to several blunders, such as the failure to appreciate the possibility that Israel would respond as forcefully as it did after its two soldiers were abducted in July 2006, the failure to uncover Israel’s plan to hit Hamas hard at the outset of Operation Cast Lead (December 2008), and to eliminate Ahmad al-Jaabari at the beginning of Operation Pillar of Defense (November 2012).
+Their attempt to estimate Israel’s future moves is based mainly on OSINT, the analysis of past cases, and situation assessments based on logic.
+This has led to several blunders, such as the failure to appreciate the possibility that Israel would respond as forcefully as it did after its two soldiers were abducted by Hizballah in July 2006, the failure to uncover Israel’s plan to hit Hamas hard at the outset of Operation Cast Lead (December 2008), and to eliminate Ahmad al-Jaabari at the beginning of Operation Pillar of Defense (November 2012).

-One may see that, over the years, Hizbullah and Hamas have managed to develop intelligence capabilities commensurate with their needs, and the resources available to them as nonstate players, in order to offset Israel’s significant intelligence edge in their asymmetric standoff.
+One may see that, over the years, Hizballah and Hamas have managed to develop intelligence capabilities commensurate with their needs, and the resources available to them as nonstate actors, in order to offset Israel’s significant intelligence edge in their asymmetric standoff.
 The more the organizations evolved, gaining prominence and importance in their areas of operation, and institutionalizing their organizational and military apparatuses—the more they tailored their intelligence activities to their changing needs.
 Both organizations continually analyze and study the Israeli side, on the basis of the information in their possession and their previous views, realizing that information and knowledge are the keys to effective action against Israel.
 For example, it is evident that the organizations have managed to exploit Israel’s condition as a democratic state, for open-source collection activity that gives them access to valuable and inexpensive information, and by exploiting IDF’s nature as an army of young people with smartphones, in order to obtain information through HUMINT activity or cyber attacks.

 Nevertheless, there are several differences between the organizations in their intelligence activity.
-First, Hizbullah has more latitude than Hamas, which is besieged in the Gaza Strip, and benefits much more from Iran’s close support, which is much sparser in Hamas’ case.
-This has helped Hizbullah attain more significant capabilities in some respects, among them its SIGINT capacities.
-Furthermore, Hizbullah’s much greater extent of activity in other countries, furthered, among other things, by the help of Iranian envoys stationed in those countries, has led to much more foreign activity conducted by Hizbullah than by Hamas, both in intelligence gathering for attacks abroad, and in using HUMINT assets.
-Conversely, Hamas appears to be much more active in cyberspace, probably because it identifies this as an area of activity where much can be done at a relatively low cost, and without dependency on freedom of action and geographical location.
+First, Hizballah has more latitude than Hamas, which is besieged in the Gaza Strip, and benefits much more from Iran’s close support, which is much sparser in Hamas’ case.
+This has helped Hizballah attain more significant capabilities in some respects, among them its SIGINT capacities.
+Furthermore, Hizballah’s much greater extent of activity in other countries, furthered, among other things, by the help of Iranian envoys stationed in those countries, has led to much more foreign activity conducted by Hizballah than by Hamas, both in intelligence gathering for attacks abroad, and in using HUMINT assets.
+Conversely, Hamas appears to be more active in cyberspace, probably because it identifies this as an area of activity where much can be done at a relatively low cost, and without dependency on freedom of action and geographical location.